AroosaIjaz/AroosaIjaz.github.io/_portfolio/pregnancy.md

 We are not new to exclusion and marginalisation as women....we have centuries to catch up on.

 In a time where AI robot girlfriends are already available for men, we still dont know much about women's health.
-I suppose it is easier for men to do this than to unlearn or to let go of the convenience dehumanisation of women brings them.
+I suppose it is easier for men to do this than to let go of the convenience dehumanisation of women brings them.

 While talking to my mother about recent changes in her health, I realised that one of the problems she is dealing with comes directly from giving birth to a large number of children.
 She (or her doctor) never connected it to that.
 Her doctor resorted to the usual insulting behavior of invalidation and shunning.
 Told her to "avoid stress" and to seek psychological help instead...which in Pakistani cultural context translates to a doctor giving her professional analysis as "you are crazy".
 What does a woman who was not even allowed to finish high school and has no socioeconomic power to do with this ruling about her "very very personal" problem that already took so much courage to talk about...?
 All she can do is to go home and suffer in silence and ever-increasing fear and self-doubt...